Updated May 11, 2023

 - Do Fences Increase a Home's Property Value?

-- Light Demolition Cost Guide: How Much It Costs to Remove a Shed, Deck, or Fence from Your Property
+- How Much It Costs to Remove a Shed, Deck, or Fence from Your Property

 We recommend getting at least three estimates from different contractors to ensure you hire the right professional for your fence removal project without overpaying.

-Hometown helps make it easy to find contractors in your area, see customer reviews, and request quotes from as many contractors as you'd like.
+Hometown helps make it easy to find contractors in your area, read customer reviews, and request quotes from as many contractors as you'd like.